actions/setup-java/README.md

 This action sets up a java environment for use in actions by:

-- optionally downloading and caching a requested version of java by version and adding to PATH.
-Default downloads are populated from the [Zulu Community distribution of OpenJDK](http://static.azul.com/zulu/bin/)
+- Seeting up a requested version of java, adding it to PATH, and setting up JAVA_HOME.
+By default, requested JDKs are populated from the community [Zulu builds of OpenJDK](http://static.azul.com/zulu/bin/), but multiple distributions are supported.
+Requested JDK distributions (when specified) are located via the [Foojay Disco API](https://github.com/foojay2020/discoapi).
 - registering problem matchers for error output

 # Usage